 France: Paris rules on drinking in public places

-This ‘no drinking’ rule seems to apply inconsistently – must we really refrain from sipping that glass of rosé as we picnic in Paris?
+The ‘no drinking’ rule seems to apply inconsistently – must we really refrain from sipping that glass of rosé as we picnic in Paris?

 I decided it was time to get to the bottom of this and did what perhaps no one has dared to do before: I went to the préfecture to ask.
 They looked at me as if I were insane.
 But I did learn one thing: There is a reason for the inconsistency.

-Each city’s maire has the right to establish rules to maintain the public order and in Paris the rules differ by arrondissement.
+Each city’s maire has the right to establish rules to maintain the public order, and in Paris the rules differ by arrondissement.
 Even specific streets may have their own rules!
-And there is yet another layer of confusion: no alcohol is permitted in parks owned by the Ville de Paris, except at licensed establishments.
+And there is yet another layer of confusion, no alcohol is permitted in parks owned by the Ville de Paris – except at licensed establishments.